mdihtyar/docker-mon-by-zabbix-3.0/README.md

 ###Usage
 It is used for monitoring docker host, all created docker containers, how much resources they retrieve for their work.

+Also this repository contains template for wide docker monitoring (it is so hard for Zabbix and Agent, if there are a lot of docker containers) and a simple template with restricted count of items and triggers.

 ###How you can install this project to your Zabbix

 I tested this project using Zabbix 3.0 and Ubuntu 14.04.